Automattic/create-content-model/README.md

 https://github.com/user-attachments/assets/723a973a-eb92-4b71-9f64-ac269d0f9861

-For a more thorough introduction, check out Brian Coord's [Custom fields and post types inside the block editor livestream](https://www.youtube.com/watch?v=VLB3OkgNOTs).
+For a more thorough introduction:

+-   Check out Brian Coord's [Custom fields and post types inside the block editor livestream](https://www.youtube.com/watch?v=VLB3OkgNOTs).
+-   [Watch our talk at WordCamp Asia 2025](https://www.youtube.com/live/nKntUgxnZuY?feature=shared&t=3409), and this is the [demo video](https://youtu.be/67CHMveu38Y) shown at the end of the talk.

 ## Getting Started